thejunto/handbook/content/workflow.md

 After Monday's overlap, everyone will be aware of everyone's priorities for the week.

-After this, we keep our to-do's on Basecamp, which at the end of the day sends an email with a summary of what everyone accomplished for that day.
-This is why it's very important to keep our to-dos on Basecamp updated.
+There are two ways we keep each other accountable:

-We also have an #accountability channel where we, at the start of our day, check-in by saying what we will be working on during the day.
-When we're finsihed working for the day, we post a status saying how it went.
+1. We keep our to-do's on Basecamp, this way everyone knows who's in charge of what and when it's due.
+At the end of the day Basecamp automatically sends an email with a summary of what everyone accomplished for that day.

-This helps everyone be in the loop of what you're working on.
-That way, they can either help you or ask for help easily!
+2. We also have an #accountability channel on Slack where we check-in at the the start of our workday by saying what we will be working on that day.
+This is to help keep everybody in the loop of what you're working on and it allows us to coordinate efforts better.
+(Working remotely we've found that using this channel has become invaluable.)
+At the end of your workday or periodically you can post a status on what you've accomplished and how the day went.

 ![accountability](/images/accountability.png)